-- 1. Securely attach the power cable between the male power connector $(PWR\ In)$ and the power supply. - 2.
+- 1. Securely attach the power cable between the male power connector (PWR In) and the power supply. - 2.
 Either attach a power cable between the female power connector and another device to which you want to provide power or securely attach a connector cap to prevent dust or liquids from getting into the connector. - 3.
-Apply the power and verify that the following LEDs are lit indicating that you are ready to attach your IO-Link or digital I/O devices. - PWR green lit LED indicates the IOLM 4-EIP is receiving power. - MOD, first the flashing green and red LEDs display that it is in self-test mode.
-After self-test mode, depending on whether you set the IP address with the rotary switch one of the following occurs: - The green LED is flashing to indicate that the IOLM is in standby mode. - The green LED is lit to indicate that the IOLM is operational. - NET, first it flashes green and red indicating that it is in self-test mode.
-After self-test mode, depending on whether you set the IP address with the rotary switch one of the following occurs: - Off indicates there is no IP address.
+Apply the power and verify that the following LEDs are lit indicating that you are ready to attach your IO-Link or digital I/O devices.
+For more information about the LEDs, see IOLM 4-EIP LEDs on Page 242.